nilz3000/pf-linux/Documentation/x86/topology.rst

       - On Intel, the common upper bits of APIC ID of the list of CPUs sharing the L2 Cache with lower bits set to 0.

-      - On AMD, with Topology Extension, the common upper bits of the Extended APIC ID of the list of CPUs sharing the L2 Cache, left shifted to remove trailing 0s.
+      - On AMD and Hygon, with Topology Extension, the common upper bits of the Extended APIC ID of the list of CPUs sharing the L2 Cache, left shifted to remove trailing 0s.

 Cores
 =====